slavkoss/fwphp/readme.md

 Mr. Ferrante says "strongly discourage" which means "with the lure of Power objects, F6i, R6i..." we have hooked you on expensive and for smaller businesses inappropriate SW.

-Is this the reason why few developers start new projects with Oracle Forms, the transition from Oracle to Java, APEX (declarative programming with attributes - can clicking be done seriously!?) .
+Is this the reason why very few developers start new projects with Oracle Forms, the transition from Oracle to Java, APEX (declarative programming with attributes - can clicking be done seriously!?) .
 These are harmful wanderings similar to those of Microsoft, which is unable to explain the basics of, for example, Blazor without killing several months of hard work for a student?

 Do Microsoft, Oracle and other manufacturers of SW tools have anyone from real life who can save us from their children's games?

+>**Any systematic work is (at first) very difficult**.
+For example, high officials do not work systematically.
+The proof is incompatible SW tools, world crises (robbery of savings by inflation, printing money), crimes of inhuman predators like Hitler, Milošević, Putin, some religious high officials and their "brainwashed" believers (kill dissenters, mask women, ban their education and some other rights, for example abortion because of the imbecile idea that the fetus should be preserved at the cost of killing both the mother and the child through poverty - let them support the unwanted child and no one will ask for an abortion).
+In an orderly, non-anarchic society of educated people, such non-humans would not come to power.
+Voters do not recognize high officials who work unsystematic, i.e. they are not aware that **by not going to the polls or by electing always the same incompetent / liars / thieves** they are working against themselves, i.e. through ignorance / stupidity they fall prey to intense brainwashing by propagandists and commit a kind of suicide.
+Vote for someone else so that we don't always get squeezed by the same mafia octopuses of incompetent / lying / thieving high officials.

+**We have to look at the whole - all the (main) functions of the code**, but PHP learning resources are more self-advertising to make money, not teaching all the (main) functions of the code. **I wish Microsoft Oracle, PHP "experts - ha,ha" and others would teach (eg Blazor) the way I teach PHP here**.
+Who can understand many megabytes of inexplicable inclusions?
+If something goes wrong look for an error in many megabytes of code?
+It's child's play for me, as complicated as Oracle Forms after the last client-server version of 6i.
+Installing, calling and maintaining servers is an (inexplicable) science.
+The post-6i call pattern is replaced by Oracle every few years with an incompatible one (problem: huge Java core library!).
+Microsoft's development tools, like Oracle's, are incompatible and some have been abandoned like Oracle Forms 6i.